GSA/Section508.gov/_pages/manage/2018-05-29-laws-policies-quick-reference-guide.md

   Task 3 - Update Solicitation Language
 </h2>

-Validate that accessibility requirements and contract language are developed based on the Revised 508 Standards, for inclusion in Statements of Work and other solicitation documents.
+Validate that accessibility requirements and contract language are developed based on the Revised 508 Standards, for incorporation into Statements of Work and other solicitation documents.

 ### What&rsquo;s Changing?